Generation for Lagrangian cobordisms in Weinstein manifolds: Introduction

 \begin{remark} Because $\lag_\Lambda(M)$ in general is not known to be idempotent-closed, the generation statement is stronger than split-generation. \end{remark}

 \begin{remark} The proof of Theorem~\ref{theorem. cocores} is constructive.
-Concretely, given any object $X$ of the wrapped category of $M$, our proof {\em exhibits} a Lagrangian cobordism from $X \times \RR^N$ (i.e., a stabilized version of $X$) to a disjoint union of multiple branes, each of which is either a Lagrangian cocore or a linking disk (possibly stabilized).
-The seeds of this observation were indeed in~\cite{gps2}, but it seems that the Fukaya-categorical aims led the authors to not mention this fact. \end{remark}
+Concretely, given any object $X$ of the wrapped category of $M$, our proof {exhibits} a Lagrangian cobordism from $X \times \RR^N$ (i.e., a stabilized version of $X$) to a disjoint union of multiple branes, each of which is either a Lagrangian cocore or a linking disk (possibly stabilized). \end{remark}

 The theory of stable $\infty$-categories is merely analogous to that of pretriangulated categories (and not equivalent).
-Informally, this is because a stable $\infty$-category is a priori linear not over a ring in the usual sense, but over a ring {\em spectrum} in the sense of stable homotopy theory.
-Accordingly, to study Lagrangian cobordisms, we would like to identify what this base ring spectrum {\em is}.
+Informally, this is because a stable $\infty$-category is a priori linear not over a ring in the usual sense, but over a ring spectrum in the sense of stable homotopy theory.
+Accordingly, to study Lagrangian cobordisms, we would like to identify what this base ring spectrum {is}.
 Theorem~\ref{theorem. cocores} enables us to make significant headway.

 Recall that every stable $\infty$-category has a shift operation $L \mapsto L[1]$, where $L[1]$ is defined as the cofiber of the zero map $L \to 0$.
-Given $M=\Lambda=pt$ be a point, let $L = pt$ be the unique non-empty (exact) Lagrangian submanifold.
+Given the point $M=\Lambda=pt$, let $L = pt$ be the unique non-empty (exact) Lagrangian submanifold.
 We fix a choice of brane convention $\cB$ for which the set of brane structures on $L=pt$ is acted upon transitively by the shift operation.
 Then Theorem~\ref{theorem. cocores} shows that $\Lag^\cB_{pt}(pt)$ is generated by a single object: the point.

 \begin{notation} We let $\cL^{\cB} = \End(pt)$ denote the ring of endomorphisms.
 Note that because $\lag^{\cB}_{pt}(pt)$ is stable, we may consider $\cL^{\cB}$ as an $A_\infty$ ring spectrum. \end{notation}